microsoft/vscode-chrome-debug/STYLE.md

 This guide optimizes for readability and maintainability over performance.
 It includes style conventions and some TypeScript best practices.

-General
+Tslint
 -------

-Use [TSLint](https://www.npmjs.com/package/tslint) in your build process to enforce the style.
-Write ES6 with strict mode and compile to your target using e.g. [babel](https://github.com/babel/babel).
+Run `gulp tslint` before committing to check your code against the rules that are enabled for this repo.
+But not everything can be checked with tslint, so read this guide, too.

 Types
 -----

-Enable noImplicitAny option the compiler.
-Use types instead of the any type.
+Whenever possible, use types instead of the any type.
 Use type inference freely.
 Add type information when the inference is not clear.
 Specify function's return type if it's not clear from the implemetation.

 ```TypeScript
 // myDocument type is not obvious to the reader